Elpidio Barzaga Jr.

 Elpidio "Pidi" Frani Barzaga Jr. (March 25, 1950 – April 27, 2024) was a Filipino lawyer and politician.
 He was the representative of Cavite's 4th district in the House of Representatives of the Philippines from 2010 to 2016 and from 2019 until his death in 2024.
 This district exclusively covers the city of Dasmariñas and was carved out from the 2nd district, which he represented from 2007 to 2010.
 In addition to his legislative roles, he served as the mayor of Dasmariñas (1998–2007, 2016–2019).

 Early life and education

-Barzaga was born on March 25, 1950, in Dasmariñas, Cavite to Elpidio Barzaga Sr. and Magdalena Gelle Frani.
+Barzaga was born on March 25, 1950, in Dasmariñas, Cavite to Elpidio Mangubat Barzaga Sr. and Magdalena Gelle Frani.
 He graduated valedictorian from the Dasmariñas Elementary School in 1962 and from the Immaculate Conception Academy in 1966, achieving top honors in both his elementary and secondary education.
-In 1970, He graduated Bachelor of Science in Commerce Major in Accounting degree cum laude from the San Beda College.
-In 1975, he completed his Bachelor of Laws degree from the Far Eastern University magna cum laude.
+He graduated Bachelor of Science in Commerce Major in Accounting degree cum laude from the San Beda College in 1970.
+He completed his Bachelor of Laws degree from the Far Eastern University magna cum laude in 1975.